ardizio/web-SwiftUI/README.md

 I used vanilla Javascript.
 It solves Performace, Accessibility, Best Practices and SEO.

-I'm not porting SwiftUI to web like [Tokamak](https://github.com/TokamakUI/Tokamak), insted I'm using JS to handle everything natively on all browsers.
+I'm not porting SwiftUI to using WebAssembly like [Tokamak](https://github.com/TokamakUI/Tokamak), insted I'm using JS to handle everything natively on all browsers.

 ***The Issue***: I did't wanted to rewrite for each platform starting from `.swift`